Year of Coasts & Waters 2020: Seven brilliant beach walks!

 Loch Morlich Beach in Glenmore Forest Park

 Loch Morlich is an incredibly popular beach, and also one of the highest in Britain.
 Watch windsurfers bob across the water or sun worshippers top up their tans on the award-winning beach, as you take a stroll on the banks.
-There's also a watersports centre on the beach, in case you're tempted to try canoeing, windurfing and more!
+There's also a watersports centre on the beach, in case you're tempted to try canoeing, windsurfing and more!

 Take the accessible Beach Trail for a relaxing ramble under charming old pines, or choose the more challenging Loch Morlich Trail, which offers glimpses of local wildlife and stunning views of the Cairngorms.
 Conveniently, Glenmore Visitor Centre is just across the road from the beach, so pop in for a refreshment or spot of lunch.